idonedidit/ableton-push2-5ths/README.md

 This customized version of Ableton Live's `scales_component` Python module adds **5ths** to the list of available chromatic scales.
 This tuning is perfect if you are a string player used to mandolin, violin, Chapman Stick, or Robert Fripp's NST (New Standard Tuning) for guitar.
 It's also great for getting some very beautiful and wide chord voicings on synthesizers with limited polyphony, (Volca Keys, Minilogue, etc).

-Installation is pretty easy, and Ableton actually has a page to show you how to do this more generally at https://help.ableton.com/hc/en-us/articles/209072009-How-to-install-a-third-party-Remote-Script- but just in case...
+Installation is pretty easy, and Ableton actually has a page to show you how to do this more generally at https://help.ableton.com/hc/en-us/articles/209072009-How-to-install-a-third-party-Remote-Script-

+## How to install on Windows
+Not yet written as I don't have a Windows box.

+## How to install on OSX

-1. **Make sure you're not running Live.**
+1. **Make sure you are not running Live.**

 2. Back up Ableton's MIDI Remote Scripts in `/Applications/Ableton Live 9 Suite.app/Contents/App-Resources/MIDI Remote Scripts/Push2`.
 From the terminal, you can find these files at `/Applications/Ableton Live 9 Suite.app/Contents/App-Resources/MIDI Remote Scripts/Push2`.
 To get there from the terminal, you can just copy and paste `cd /Applications/Ableton\ Live\ 9\ Suite.app/Contents/App-Resources/MIDI\ Remote\ Scripts/Push2/` into the Terminal app.